 Companies based in InfoLab21 and the Lancaster Environment Centre can now apply for up to 50% discount off office rental rates, depending on their level of engagement with the university each year.

 Benefits of Co-location

 Each business is allocated a relationship manager to match the business to the appropriate skills and facilities they need.
-The majority of our companies are currently from the environmental or ICT sectors and we are interested in expanding this to form research partnerships across all sectors.
+The majority of our companies are currently from the chemical, manufacturing, environmental or ICT sectors and we are interested in expanding this to form research partnerships across all sectors.

 We welcome international companies and work closely with the United Kingdom Trade & Investment (UKTI), the government organisation that helps businesses locate in the UK and grow internationally.